aauss/master_thesis/thesis.md

 Pizza (@pizza2000identification) is an understudied yet widely utilized implement for delivering in-vivo *Solanum lycopersicum* based liquid mediums in a variety of next-generation mastications studies.
 Here we describe a de novo approach for large scale *T. aestivum* assemblies based on protein folding that drastically reduces the generation time of the mutation rate.

 # Acknowledgment
+Thanks Bruv
 # Introduction
+## Infectious Diseases
+### Epidemiology
 ## Motivation

 The course goal at the beginning was to utilize natural language processing (NLP) in a dashboard for epidemiologists.
 The Signale group at the Robert Koch Institute where I wrote my thesis, focused to create custom solutions for different fields in epidemiology.
 Two groups at the RKI, the Epilag and the INIG needed to parse many texts for their work and thus we decided to look into their work to figure out how NLP could aid them in their everyday work.
 Both group's expertise is epidemiological surveillance.
 While the Epilag focuses on events within Germany, INIG is mainly interested in international outbreak news.
 The Epilag group exists for a longer time now and has clear working routines that incorporate several health departments of the Kreise and Länder of Germany.
 Even if I would have found a helpful use of NLP in their work-flow I would have been difficult to consider so many participants of this group that however are spread across Germany and have different access to resources of the RKI.
 INIG however is a young project that much more depends on a variety of text.
 They have much less work-power that can be spared to do tedious work opposed to Epilag where every health department needs to report to the RKI where then _only_ the bigger picture is put together.
 Currently one person of the INIG team is responsible to read a fixed set of articles and filter out outbreak news that are important.
 These are then put into a database.
 This costs around 30 minutes every day, that should be spent writing assessments on the outbreaks for the German Ministry of Health.
 Thus, the idea developed to automate this process that least required expertise.
 Therefore, putting key points of a outbreak article into a database was the first goal of the thesis.
 Second, being able to describe the text based on this condensed form lead to the second goal: Use these keywords to determine the relevance of an article and then use this knowledge to write and recommendation system.

+## Epidemic Intelligence (WHAT IS THIS?)
+### INIG
+Also within the same Abteilung there are many groups that combine their expertise of certain diseases classes to form a super groups that does international surveillance.
+Their advantage is that they have expertise knowledge in different parts of infectious disease medicine- When they are reading news articles and they are unsure whether and article is interesting or not, they have the opportunity to consult each other which then leads to a very educated decision whether an outbreak article is interesting or not.

-## Signale
+### Signale
 The Robert Koch Institute is the public health institute of Germanny- It is split into several Abteilungen.
 Most of them are interested in epidemiology.
 These Abteilungen are then split into several Fachbereiche.
 That is necessary so that every Fachbereich can focus on a specific topic and publish papers in this area.
 FG31 where I have been working is the IT FG and the only one that is working on Software solutions for the RKI.
 We stick out, since we are the interface between statistics and application.
 We create dashboards and are relatively independent from the other research and work done.

-## INIG
-Also within the same Abteilung there are many groups that combine their expertise of certain diseases classes to form a super groups that does international surveillance.
-Their advantage is that they have expertise knowledge in different parts of infectious disease medicine- When they are reading news articles and they are unsure whether and article is interesting or not, they have the opportunity to consult each other which then leads to a very educated decision whether an outbreak article is interesting or not.

 # Background

 ## Working At The RKI
+## Web Scraping
+### DOM
+### Ajax
+### REST
 ## Natural Language Processing

 ### Stop words